 What form of exercise is the best for Tennis Elbow rehab?
 The ‘Eccentric-Only’ approach gets a lot of attention – (especially the version performed with a rubber bar tool called the FlexBar)

 But is it really the latest, greatest thing in rehab?
 Or is this “rubber bar” method just another over-hyped fad?
 Read the full article here

 Exercise Myths, Mistakes And Timing: When Should You Begin?

 Many “Lateral Epicondylitis” sufferers make the mistake of starting rehab too soon – before their healing process has progressed enough.
 Have you already tried Physical Therapy, and it only made your pain worse?

-This post and video covers exercise myths and mistakes and the question of the “right timing” for exercise: Article, Video + Podcast
+This post and video covers exercise myths and mistakes and the question of, “When is the right time to begin?”
+Article, Video + Podcast

 What Exactly Are The Goals Of Rehab?
 (Besides Becoming Pain Free!)

 It might also be a good idea to review what exactly the goals of exercise are when recovering from Tennis Elbow.

 This might seem like too obvious a question, at first glance – but there are three key muscle and tendon-healing goals you’re trying to accomplish.
 Article, Video, and Podcast

 What Are The Best Exercises For Tennis Elbow Rehabilitation?